Matt4llan/Matt4llan/README.md

   <a href="https://www.linkedin.com/in/matthewallan101/" alt="LinkedIn"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"></a>
 </p>

-Im a Tech Enthusiast & IT Problem Solver currently working in as an IT Operations Analyst and i am currently on a cyber-adventure, studying and gearing up for a new job role.
+I'm a Tech Enthusiast & IT Problem Solver with a deep interest in Cybersecurity.
+My journey through IT Support, Networking, and Linux has sparked my passion for securing and defending digital landscapes.
+I am currently channeling all my efforts into studying and preparing for a new role in the Cybersecurity industry.
+This GitHub profile is a showcase of my experience with various tools and projects, demonstrating my hands-on skills and commitment to advancing in the cybersecurity realm.

-## Objective

-My journey through IT Support, Networking and Linux have spiked my interest in CyberSecurity which is where im directing all of my attention right now through study.

 ## Skills